circa10a/go-geofence/README.md

 )

 func main() {
+	geofence, err := geofence.New(&geofence.Config{
 		// Empty string to geofence your current public IP address, or you can monitor a remote address by supplying it as the first parameter
+		IPAddress: "",
 		// freegeoip.app API token
+		Token: "YOUR_FREEGEOIP_API_TOKEN",
 		// Sensitivity
 		// 0 - 111 km
 		// 1 - 11.1 km
 		// 2 - 1.11 km
 		// 3 111 meters
 		// 4 11.1 meters
 		// 5 1.11 meters
-	geofence, err := geofence.New("", "YOUR_FREEGEOIP_API_TOKEN", 3)
+		Sensitivity: 3,                    // 3 is recommended
+		CacheTTL:    7 * (24 * time.Hour), // 1 week
+	})
 	if err != nil {
 		log.Fatal(err)
 	}
-	// Create cache that holds status in memory until application is restarted geofence.CreateCache(-1)
 	isAddressNearby, err := geofence.IsIPAddressNear("8.8.8.8")
 	if err != nil {
 		log.Fatal(err)